 - Breathe diaphragmatically.
 That means slowly, deeply, and calmly.
 "Belly breathe" by taking fuller breaths, so you support the sound to the ends of phrases (where the most important words reside).
-Breathing with your diaphragm focuses you naturally.
+It also helps calm your nerves and focuses you naturally.

 - Notice your audience.
 Your audience is a pool you need to submerge yourself in.
 Whatever you're saying, watch how listeners react.
 Then respond in turn.
 Doing so is part of what makes you a speaker with true focused stage presence.

 - Slow down.
 High-profile speaking can make you speak too rapidly because of adrenaline, the "fight or flight" hormone.
 Take your time to cherish this speaking opportunity, which is only here now and in a moment will be gone forever.
 Just like an actor, you need to allow enough time for emotional responses.
 It's one of the ways of knowing how to captivate an audience.

 - Be more sensual.
-Take in everything that’s happening through all your senses.
-Hear with your eyes, feel the audience’s reactions as if it were tactile, taste the ideas in your mouth, etc. Respond with all your being!
+Take in everything that’s happening, through all your senses.
+Hear with your eyes.
+Feel the audience’s reactions as if they were tactile.
+Taste the ideas in your mouth, etc. Respond with all your being!
 You'll be in the moment like never before.

 - Aim your energy outward.
 Your audience matters, not you!
 Lose yourself in your message and how it's being received.
 Since as a leader you probably aren't used to hearing this, I'll repeat it: you don't matter.
 Send the best of you to the people who do matter.